 Just How Renewable?

 What are called renewable energy sources are mostly forms of solar energy.
 The exceptions are geothermal (radioactive decay heat from the interior of the Earth) and tidal (gravitational forces of the Moon and Sun) energy.
 Otherwise, in addition to direct solar conversion, there are biomass, wind, wave, and the great-granddaddy of them all — which is not even counted under many ‘renewables portfolio standards’ — water power.
-These are, respectively, photosynthesis furnishing combustible fuels ; mechanical energy produced by solar heat, using the whole atmosphere as an engine ; a secondary effect of wind ; and Sun-driven evaporation and atmospheric convection increasing the potential energy of a dense fluid by raising it from a low to a high level.
+These are, respectively, combustible fuels (with all their disadvantages) supplied through photosynthesis ; mechanical energy produced by solar heat, using the whole atmosphere as an engine ; a secondary effect of wind ; and Sun-driven evaporation and atmospheric convection increasing the potential energy of a dense fluid by raising it from a low to a high level.